Plum Island Airport: Current Plum Island Airport

 In 1966 Richard Hordon and two partners purchased the airport operation from Frothingham.
 Hordon bought out his partners within a few years and operated the airport for the next 34 years.
 He leased it first from the Little family, and later from the Society for the Preservation of New England Antiquities (SPNEA) to whom the Littles donated their historic farm.
 Hordon extended the asphalt runway and added "T" hangars at the east end of the airport.
 In 1977, a fire destroyed the earlier hangars and office building.
 Several months later, the Great Blizzard of 1978 caused extensive flooding that damaged the runway and the T hangars and destroyed a number of planes.
 These facilities were soon replaced, and the airport continued providing aircraft maintenance, pilot training and services for transient aircraft, and served as a base for crop-dusting, aerial photography, parcel delivery, and occasional medflights.
 In the 1970s airline pilot Geert Frank used the airport to restore a large number of World War II era airplanes, and the appearance of these unique planes provided an additional attraction for plane watchers along the Plum Island Turnpike.
 In the 1980s, the airport became the local center for ultralight aircraft.

+In 2000 the airport was briefly closed after SPNEA declined to renew Hordon's lease citing concern for the safety of a historic structure on the property.
+Hordon prevented use of the airport runway by future lease holders by erecting a 27-foot tall barrier on the portion of the runway on his property adjacent to the airport, eventually failing in attempts to prove ownership of the property.

 From 2001 to 2006 a non-profit organization, Plum Island Community Airfield, Inc., (PICA) – begun by Marc David Sarkady and others as a grassroots community-based group – leased for the airport from SPNEA and contracted with two successive operators to operate the airport.
 Victor Capozzi of Beverly managed the airfield until September 2002, followed by Eagle East Aviation of Lawrence, which managed it until 2005.
 PICA managed the airfield itself for the final year of its five-year lease.
 In June 2002, a volunteer group led by PICA president Ted Russell opened the Burgess Aviation Museum to promote the history of aviation at Plum Island and the region.
 PICA's last president was former National Parachute Champion David "Butch" Crook of Rowley.

 From 2006 to 2012, Plum Island Aerodrome housed Noyes Enterprises, which restored and sold Cessna L-19 Bird Dog aircraft.
 During this time, the hangar and facilities were used to repower and modify a large number of Cessna L-19 aircraft for the Royal Canadian Air Cadets.

-Current Status
+Current status

-Since October 2006, the airport has been leased from Historic New England, and has operated under the name Plum Island Aerodrome.
+Ever since October 2006, the airport has been leased from Historic New England, and has operated under the name Plum Island Aerodrome.
 Since then, a hangar has been constructed and the museum has been improved.
 In July 2010, the 10/28 asphalt runway was resurfaced.
+The runway was resurfaced again in 2022.